 Popular Skills for Electrical Designer

-Survey participants wield an impressively varied skill set on the job.
-Most notably, skills in Programmable Logic Controllers / Automation, Engineering Design, Microstation, and SolidWorks are correlated to pay that is above average.
-Skills that pay less than market rate include AutoCAD MEP.
-Those educated in AutoCAD tend to be well versed in Computer Aided Drafting & Design (CADD).
-Most people experienced in AutoCAD Electrical also know Engineering Design and Computer Aided Drafting & Design (CADD).
+Survey takers working as Electrical Designers report using a large range of professional skills.
+Most notably, skills in AutoCAD, Engineering Design, Programmable Logic Controllers / Automation, and Microstation are correlated to pay that is above average, with boosts between 4 percent and 11 percent.
+At the other end of the pay range are skills like AutoCAD MEP and Microsoft Excel.
+Those proficient in AutoCAD are, more often than not, also skilled in Computer Aided Drafting & Design (CADD).
+Those who learned AutoCAD Electrical also tend to know Engineering Design and Computer Aided Drafting & Design (CADD).

 Pay by Experience Level for Electrical Designer